roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  When she was done, she put down an old sheet and placed the wheelchair on it.
 She started with the hair in the back and he was surprised to find even the touch of her hands on his head arousing.
 A few times, her heavy tits brushed against the back of his neck and he felt her hardened nipples poking against him.
 He held his hands in his lap, covering his erection, which sprang to life when she came around to the side and one big boob filled his vision while she trimmed around his ears.
 Moments later, he could see nothing but terry cloth and cleavage as she stood in front of him, both round mammaries bobbling just inches from his eyes.
 He smiled to himself at the thought of having his eyes poked out by those pointy nipples.

  While Norm was enjoying the show, Cori was oblivious to what she was doing to him.
 She had displayed her body so openly for so long, she had long ago lost her modesty.
 It didn't occur to her that her tits were in his face or that she might be exposing too much to him.
 She was aware of those types of things when she was trying to tease the guys where she worked -- she'd bend over certain ways, walk a certain way, etc. and she knew how to push their buttons.
 But she was doing none of that here -- at least not intentionally.
-Report_Story #2